nonchris/discord-fury/README.md

 ### Other useful commands
 `Misc` contains some useful commands like get a ping or list all members with a certain role.
-`Admin` contains a role backup command, and a few other admin commands.
-Use `f!help` to learn more about all modules and commands.
+`Admin` contains a command for getting a role id by entering the roles name Use `f!help` to learn more about all modules and commands.

 ### Setup